danieltorres-sci/propofol-simulator/README.md

 Change the patient parameters at the top of `simulator.py` to simulate different patients.

-## Reference

-Schnider TW, et al. *The Influence of Age on Propofol Pharmacodynamics.* Anesthesiology.
-1999.
 ## References

 1. Schnider TW, Minto CF, Shafer SL, Gambus PL, Andresen C, Goodale DB, Youngs EJ. *The influence of age on propofol pharmacodynamics.* Anesthesiology.
 1999;90(6):1502-1516.
 PMID: 10360845